hzxie/voj/README.md

 ### Architecture

-The application contains two modules:
+The application contains two components:

 - Web Application
-- Cross-Platform Judger
+- Judger (Support both Windows and Linux)

-which can be described as following:
+The architecture can be described as the figure below.

 ![Software-Architecture](https://infinitescript.com/wordpress/wp-content/uploads/2015/04/Software-Architecture.png)

-As you see, the Online Judge System can contain multiple judgers.
-The judgers communicate with the web application through a message queue.
+As you see, Verwandling Online Judge supports multiple judgers.
+The judgers communicate with the web application through ActiveMQ.

 ---